 There are many state cottage food laws that do not allow home-based bakers to use meringue powder.
 It’s still questionable why the use of this ingredient is not allowed.
 Dehydrated egg whites are the primary ingredient in meringue powder.
 Added to the dehydrated egg whites are stabilizers, sweeteners, and flavoring.

-Recently I messaged King Arthur Flour, the makers of an exceptional meringue powder (my personal opinion).
+Recently I emailed King Arthur Flour, the makers of exceptional meringue powder (in my personal opinion).
 (This is not an endorsement) I wanted to know if the product was safe.
 The issue is the product could be potentially hazardous.
 Is it?
 Below is the email stream.
 If your Cottage Food Agency does not allow the use of meringue powder, you may ask King Arthur Flour to send them documentation that the product is safe so it can be added as an approved ingredient for home-based bakers and home food processors.

 Meringue Powder Update

 Home-based bakers have been looking for alternatives for meringue powder.
 So, what happens if you want to make royal icing, and meringue powder is not an option.
 Use garbanzo beans.
 (Use other beans, but you may need to extend the beating time) I’m not saying this recipe is perfect but it may work for you if you cannot get your Cottage Food Agency onboard with using meringue powder.

 - Drain a 15 oz can of garbanzo beans (chickpeas) Reserve the liquid.

 - ½ cup granulated sugar ½ tsp cream of tartar or ( xanthan gum optional, but I’ve found it helps the meringue hold its shape and stay shiny)